If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 Having fun can also include scheduling rewards for yourself after you’ve finished reviewing an intense chapter or acing a practice test.
 Go to the movies or out for dinner at your favorite place!
 Keep up your spirits and prevent the bar exam from completely dominating your life.

-You may still have questions about lowering bar exam stress.
 We answer some frequently asked questions about managing bar exam stress below.

 Make sure to follow at least some of our suggestions as well.
 While some may seem like minor things to do, they will really help you if you practice them.